 Keep Your Chickens Cool in the Heat and They Will Keep Producing Eggs!

 Every summer I have to beat the heat to keep my flock cool and productive.
-Our Midwest summers can be brutal on chickens so I’m vigilant about providing cool water and shade for them.
+Our Midwest summers can be tough on chickens so I’m vigilant about providing cool water and shade for them.
 I don’t want my birds to suffer and I want to keep gathering those delicious eggs all summer!

 Are your chickens suffering from a heatwave?
 Let’s check out some easy ways to keep them cool, healthy, and happy!

-How to Tell if Your Chickens are Too Hot
+How to Tell if Your Chickens Are Too Hot

 Watch for signs of heat stress and act quickly to cool your birds down.